Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Is that sad or is that super happy?

-Because it makes me full of joy.
+because it makes me fuller joy.

-Anyway, thank you so much.
+Anyway, thank you so much, Catherine Clough,

 That brings us to the other Patreon shoutouts and thank yous.

-These are on the, I believe the,
+These are on the, I believe, the, I always forget what level.

-the five buck level you get a shoutout.
+The five buck level, you get a shout out.

-Yeah, what do we have?
+What do we have?

 We had cocaine bear.

-Cocaine bear, man falling to his death.
+Cocaine bear and a man falling to his death.

 We could talk about their crime family name or something.